Charlie Dempsey (wrestler): No Quarter Catch Crew (2022–2026)

 On the 24 December episode of NXT, Lexis King, with Dempsey's father William Regal as his cornerman, faced Dempsey in a rematch for the NXT Heritage Cup.
 Regal passed his brass knuckles for King to use against Dempsey but King refused.
 Regal then punched King, to which the brass knuckles fell into the ring.
 The referee saw Dempsey pick up the brass knuckles and assumed that Dempsey used it on King and disqualified Dempsey.
 In British Round Rules, the Cup change hands upon disqualification of the reigning champion, resulting in King becoming the new NXT Heritage Cup Champion, ending Dempsey's second reign at 134 days.
 This is also the first instance of the NXT Heritage Cup changing hands due to disqualification.
 However, due to a grey area in British Round Rules on whether the Cup changes hand upon disqualification of the reigning champion, NXT general manager Ava ordered King to return the Cup back to Dempsey and announced that they will compete for the Cup in a one-fall match at NXT: New Year's Evil on 7 January 2025, where he lost the Cup back to King.
 WWE does not recognize this change.

 Following NXT Battleground, Dempsey and the rest of No Quarter Catch Crew effectively turned face due to the outpouring support for Myles Borne during his NXT Championship match against Oba Femi despite failing to win the title.
 On the 3 June episode of NXT, Borne defeated Dempsey "British Rounds Rules" match, thus leaving No Quarter Catch Crew.
 It was meant to settle Borne's ambition to be a singles competitor independent of the group while Dempsey could test him in a match style that was in his favor.

+BirthRight (2026–present)

+On the 10 March episode of NXT, Dempsey reunited with Tavion Heights to face BirthRight (Lexis King and Uriah Connors) in a tag team match.
+During the match, Dempsey attacked Heights and joined the BirthRight stable after the match, turning heel again.
+The stable consists of second generation WWE wrestlers–Dempsey as the son of William Regal; King as the son of Brian Pillman; Connors as the son of Fit Finlay; Channing "Stacks" Lorenzo and his fiancé Arianna Grace, the daughter of Santino Marella.
+At the NXT Stand & Deliver countdown show on April 4, BirthRight teamed together for the first time where they lost to Hank and Tank, Shiloh Hill, EK Prosper, and Wren Sinclair in a 10-person mixed tag team match.